AnuragdubeyGIT/Intersections-API/README.md

 Express.js
 Node.js
 turf.js
 Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request